viveksapkal2793/password-manager/README.md

 # PassMan - A password manager web application

+A password manager web application built using the following tech stack.
+The web application supports saving, editing and deleting passwords on local storage as well as local database.
+The web application is responsive with a minimalist UI providing seamless user interaction.
+Icons in the project have been used from [lord icons site](https://lordicon.com/icons/wired/flat?f=free).

-### Tech satck used: HTML, Tailwind CSS, React JS, node.js, express.js, vite.
+### Tech satck used: HTML, Tailwind CSS, React JS, node.js, express.js, MongoDB, vite.

 ### Setup and Initialization: